ruihuang-1/donis/README.md

 #  Importance Sampling for DeepONet

-This is the implementation of [DONIS: Importance Sampling for Training Physics-Informed DeepONet (https://www.ijcai.org/proceedings/2025/0603.pdf).
+This is the implementation of [DONIS: Importance Sampling for Training Physics-Informed DeepONet](https://www.ijcai.org/proceedings/2025/0603.pdf).

 ## Introduction
 In this work, we introduce a two-step importance sampling framework that sequentially